Something went wrong loading this image.

 Share your essay with your parent or guardian.
 Then, run it by a friend or a mentor for a more objective opinion without familial bias.

-Preparing your Resume
+Preparing your resume

 Be sure your contact information is up to date, with address, telephone, email and current school.